akeneo/pim-helpcenter/content/md/productivity/proposals-workflow.md

 First, you will have to find a product on which you only have an edit right through its categories.
 In the product grid, there is a filter to help you find those products: set the `Permissions` filter to `Edit`.

-Select one of these product to go to its form.
+Select one of these products to go to its form.

 You can propose changes on all the product attributes of an attribute group on which you have the edit permission on the product values of the relevant locale.
 For more information about these permissions, do not hesitate to check the following sections:
 - [Rights depending on the locales](/articles/access-rights-on-products.html#rights-depending-on-the-locale)